Heshika2001/Heshika2001/README.md

 Did O/L in 2017.

 O/L Results
   English-A
   Buddism-A
   History-A
   Sinhala-A
   Science-A
   Maths-A
   Health-A
   Civics-A
   Arts-A

 Did A/L in 2020.

 A/L Results
   Biology-S
   Chemistry-S
   Physics-S
   G.English-B

 # Higher Education

- Undergraduate  in SLIIT university
+Undergrduate student in SLIIT university
- Diploma in IT With a Distiction Pass in ESOFT metro Campus
- Diploma in English with a Distiction pass In BWEA
+Diploma in IT with a distiction pass in ESOFT METRO CAMPUS Diploma in ENGLISH With a distiction pass in BWEA